Same-sex marriage in Tennessee: Public opinion

-According to a January 2011 Vanderbilt survey, 27% of Tennessee respondents supported same-sex marriage, while 69% were opposed.
-Another Vanderbilt poll conducted in May 2013 showed that 32% of Tennessee voters supported same-sex marriage, 17% supported civil unions but not marriage, and 46% were opposed to either type of legal recognition.
+A Vanderbilt University poll conducted in May 2013 showed that 32% of Tennessee voters supported same-sex marriage, 17% supported civil unions but not marriage, and 46% were opposed to either type of legal recognition.
 Voters under the age of 30 were overwhelmingly more likely to support one of these types of legal recognition.
-When the same survey asked about domestic partner benefits, 62% expressed support and 31% opposition.
+When the same survey asked about domestic partner benefits, 62% expressed support and 31% said were opposed.